robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 Exercise 5.
 Mitigate by sanitizing output
 -----

 *dev-specific* The primary defence against *SQL* injection is to use prepared statements rather than concatenating (trusted) fragments of SQL with (untrusted) fragments of data.
 Read this [https://en.wikipedia.org/wiki/Prepared_statement](https://en.wikipedia.org/wiki/Prepared_statement) for a clear explanation of prepared statements.
 The key point from the security point of view is the separation of code and data - the command is parsed, compiled and (partially) optimized without reference to the untrusted data in the parameters, which is bound at a subsequent point.
 So whatever the data, it's not going to alter the intent of the query - the data is never parsed or compiled.
+See [https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet#Defense_Option_1:_Prepared_Statements_.28with_Parameterized_Queries.29](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet#Defense_Option_1:_Prepared_Statements_.28with_Parameterized_Queries.29)

 The details of how to code prepared statements differ from one framework/database to another, and we're about to see a cautionary tale.
 The Jade\_Express\_MySQL sample app uses the node.js driver for mysql.
 This library has a feature described here [https://www.npmjs.com/package/mysql#preparing-queries](https://www.npmjs.com/package/mysql#preparing-queries) which looks like it's what we need.
 Your eyebrows might have twitched slightly at `mysql.format(sql, inserts)` so tweak the sample code to use this construct and see what appears in the server console output.